gis4dis/poster/README.md

 After cloning repository you need to create custom .env file.
 Reasonable defaults are in example.env so just start with copying this file.

-Change the JUPYTER_TOKEN environment variable to a reasonably strong passphrase to avoid security serious security threat.
+Change the JUPYTER_TOKEN environment variable to a reasonably strong passphrase to avoid serious security threat.

 Then because of windows handling all stuff differently then normal OS, you need to specify path in the docker-compose-windows.yml.
 So edit line 15 `- //c/Users/<path to code>:/code` and